 Cannock Chase

 § This page gives an overview of the Cannock Chase local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Cannock Chase, in southern Staffordshire, is renowned for its Area of Outstanding Natural Beauty, a landscape of heathland, forest, and wildlife habitats.
 Cannock town serves as the main centre, with Hednesford and Rugeley as other key localities.
 The Chase itself offers walking and cycling trails, viewpoints, and historic sites such as Castle Ring, an Iron Age hillfort.
 The district’s geography is a blend of wooded ridges, open heath, and valleys, alongside suburban settlements and riverside landscapes, creating a distinctive mix of natural beauty and community life.

-The administrative boundary of Cannock Chase can be viewed on OpenStreetMap: District Boundary of Cannock Chase.
+The administrative boundary of Cannock Chase can also be viewed on OpenStreetMap: District Boundary of Cannock Chase.

 Key Facts about Cannock Chase